 The Cuyahoga County Board of Health (CCBH) Rabies Prevention Program serves to protect the public from the threat of rabies.
 Rabies is a serious disease that affects animals and humans and can result in death if left untreated.
 It is commonly associated with wild animals such as raccoons, skunk, bats, foxes and coyotes.
 The disease can spread to people and pets when the saliva from a rabid animal enters the body by way of a bite or a scratch, or through contact with the eyes, nose or mouth.

 Rabies is very preventable.
 CCBH program services and activities are carried out in an effort to minimize human exposure to the disease.
 We strive to educate our communities on the importance of vaccinating our pets, avoiding contact with wildlife and strays, and reporting all animal bite and exposure incidents to our office.

-All dogs, cats and ferrets residing in the Cuyahoga County Board of Health's jurisdiction are required to be vaccinated against the rabies virus when they turn 4 months old.
-Animals are required to be issued a CCBH rabies vaccination tag or microchip after receiving the rabies vaccination at a local veterinary office or clinic.
-Local veterinarians can obtain the required rabies tags or microchips from CCBH for a modest fee.
+All dogs, cats and ferrets residing in the Cuyahoga County Board of Health's jurisdiction are required to be vaccinated against the rabies virus when they turn four (4) months old.
+Animals are required to be issued a CCBH rabies vaccination tag after receiving the rabies vaccination at a local veterinary office or clinic.
+Local veterinarians can obtain the required rabies tags from CCBH for a modest fee.